Minh-tao/BetterBudget/Readme.md

 7. Animation for transactions: Implement smooth animations for transaction-related actions, such as adding, editing, or deleting transactions.
 8. Drag-and-drop functionality: Implement drag-and-drop capabilities for easy manipulation and organization of transactions and budget elements.
 9. Data persistence and file handling: Implement a robust back-end system for loading and saving user data, ensuring the application can reliably store and retrieve user information.
-    a.
-Make sure to go in-depth in technical outline
 10. Resizability: make windows/components/widgets resizable, make them properly adjust to the user's screen resolution.
 Properly display app on mobile.
 11. Back-end data integration between modules: choose data structures and ensure changes update other modules: transactions <-> NWS <-> metrics (visualization) <-> suggestions/allowances
 12. Suggestions/Allowances: effectively convey to the user how much they can spend on needs/wants and how close they are to a limit in order to reach their savings goals.